Tudor architecture: Tudor Revival

+Packwood House, Warwickshire: a genuine Tudor building, much rebuilt in a Neo-Tudor style.

 In the 19th century a free mix of late Gothic elements, Tudor, and Elizabethan were combined for public buildings, such as hotels and railway stations, as well as for residences.
 The popularity continued into the 20th century for residential building.
-This type of Renaissance Revival architecture is called 'Tudor,' 'Mock Tudor,' 'Tudor Revival,' 'Elizabethan,' 'Tudorbethan,' and 'Jacobethan.'
+This type of Renaissance Revival architecture is called 'Neo-Tudor,' 'Mock Tudor,' 'Tudor Revival,' 'Elizabethan,' 'Tudorbethan,' and 'Jacobethan.'

 Tudor and Elizabethan precedents were the clear inspiration for many 19th and 20th century grand country houses in the United States and the British Commonwealth countries.
-A 19th and 20th century movement to build revivalist institutional buildings at schools and hospitals often drew from famous Tudor examples such as the Collegiate Gothic architectural style.
+A 19th and 20th century movement to build revivalist institutional buildings at schools and hospitals often drew from famous Tudor examples to form the Collegiate Gothic architectural style.